Process Back To Top

 - Alignment of purpose among the partners;

-- Commitment to the success of the repositioning activity among the partners;
+- Commitment to the success of the potential collaboration among the partners;

-- The project has the potential to meaningfully increase the capacity, service delivery, effectiveness, or financial health of the nonprofit(s) involved;
+- The collaboration has the potential to meaningfully increase the capacity, service delivery, effectiveness, or financial health of the nonprofit(s) involved;

 - Thoughtful pre-planning and research among partners, as demonstrated in a well-conceived scope of work;